Bheck890/LifeTaskHelper/README.md

 ## Acknowledgments
 Project idea - Brandon (Bailey) Heck
+Email system - Jess Wazbinski
+Logo and about - Michelle Nater

 ## History
 This project was an Team assignment with an app with SQL Tables, <br />